 There is a service agreement entered into between the Company and Mr. Chan.
-His directorship is subject to retirement by rotation and re-election at the Company's annual general meeting in accordance with the Bye-laws of the Company.
-He is entitled to a fixed fee of HK\$150,000 per annum which is based on the Company's remuneration policy adopted for executive Directors.
-He was entitled to a performance-related bonus of HK\$6,500,000 for the year ended 31 December 2015.
+His directorship is subject to retirement by rotation and re-election at the Company's annual general meeting in accordance with the bye-laws of the Company.
+He is entitled to a fixed fee of HK\$150,000 per annum which is based on the Company's remuneration policy adopted for executive directors of the Company.
+He was entitled to a performance-related bonus of HK\$3,000,000 for the year ended 31 December 2016.

-Save as disclosed above, there is no information to be disclosed pursuant to Rules 13.51(2)(h) to (v) of the Listing Rules, nor any other matters and information need to be brought to the attention of the shareholders of the Company or required to be disclosed pursuant to any of the requirements of the Listing Rules in respect of Mr. Chan.
+Save as disclosed above, there is no information to be disclosed pursuant to Rules 13.51(2) (h) to (v) of the Listing Rules, nor any other matters and information need to be brought to the attention of the shareholders of the Company or required to be disclosed pursuant to any of the requirements of the Listing Rules in respect of Mr. Chan.